This post is part of the series 'Strings in .NET'. Be sure to check out the rest of the blog posts of the series!

 }

 Now that you know how to convert a string to a decomposed form, you can remove the diacritics.
-The common algorithm to do it is the following:
+The common algorithm to do it is as follows:

-• Iterate over each character keep only the non-spacing mark characters (the base characters)
+- Iterate over each character and keep only the characters that are not non-spacing marks.

 C#